PCIGeomatics/billboard-placement/README.md

 GeomaticaPythonAPI<br>
 ArcPy<br>
 ArcGIS Desktop 10.2.x<br>
+ArcGIS Feature Analyst<br>

 To run this program, you will need to copy the two main Python program (pci_esri_solutions.py and pci_esri_solution_IO.py) to a local folder on your machine.
 In addition, you will need the input imagery.
 The complete demonstration package is available here: <a href="http://dl.pcigeomatics.com/Marketing/geomatica_demonstrations/Python_esri-pci.zip" target="_blank">Access imagery and packaged code here</a>

 <h1>Issues</h1>

+In order to properly execute this program, you must initiate the 64 bit version of Python from the ArcGIS path.
+Navigate to the 64 bit ArcGIS path in the Python folder (C:\Python27\ArcGISx6410.2).

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue (marketing@pcigeomatics.com)